The duration of caffeine withdrawal symptoms vary from person to person, but caffeine withdrawal usually lasts at least

 Caffeine is a psychoactive stimulant that decreases drowsiness by blocking adenosine receptors.
 Adenosine is a neurotransmitter connected to the body’s sleep-wake processes.
 By blocking the receptors, caffeine can allow a person to experience a temporary, improved feeling of wakefulness.

-Caffeine also boosts other hormones and neurotransmitters like adrenaline and dopamine, as well as constricts blood flow to the brain.
+Caffeine also boosts other hormones and neurotransmitters like adrenaline and dopamine, and reduces blood flow to the brain.

 The withdrawal symptoms happen as the brain works to adjust to functioning without caffeine.
-Fortunately, caffeine withdrawal does not last very long and the symptoms are considered to be relatively mild.
+Fortunately, caffeine withdrawal does not last long and symptoms are considered to be relatively mild.

-The more caffeine consumed daily, the more intense the withdrawal symptoms tend to be.
-Symptom duration varies but might end between two and nine days.
+The more caffeine consumed daily, the more intense withdrawal symptoms tend to be.
+Symptom duration varies but might end between 2 and 9 days.

 - cognitive effects